What are Group Emails?

 Step 1: Create a Collaborative Inbox

-To create a collaborative inbox in Google Workspace, you need to:
+To create a collaborative inbox in Google Workspace:

 - Hover your cursor to the left-hand side menu and select ‘Groups’ under ‘Directory’.

-- Click ‘Create group’ and fill in the details, such as group name, description, group email, and group owner
+- Fill in the group name, description, group email, and group owner.

-For this collaborative inbox tutorial, we’ll create a customer support group email.
+For this collaborative inbox tutorial, we’re going to create a customer support group email.

-Through this collaborative inbox, existing and potential customers can reach out to us with queries and issues.
+By creating this collaborative inbox, existing and potential customers can reach out to you with queries and issues!

 Step 2: Modifying the Group Settings

-In step 2 of 2 in creating a group email, you need to modify the settings and control the level of access that group members have.
+The next step to create a group email is to simply modify the settings and the level of access contol group members have.

 Now, proceed with the steps below: